-Factbox - India takes steps to ease impact from banknote ban
+FACTBOX - India takes steps to ease impact from banknote ban

-The government and the Reserve Bank of India have since taken a slew of measures to ease the pain from its measures.
+The government and the Reserve Bank of India have since taken a slew of measures to ease the pain.
 They are detailed below in chronological order.

 NOV.
 28